<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average monthly rent across UK regions since January 2020.

-Rents were down in October, dropping an average of 11% across England.
-The average rent of a new tenancy is now £1,276, down from £1,446 in September.
+Rent averages dropped to a 9-month low in December, falling an average of 2.6% across England.
+The average rent of a new tenancy is now £1,214, down from £1,245 in November.

 Click on region names to toggle them on and off